BILGI-IE-421/ie421-2024-2025-termproject-accept-all-cookies/README.md

 ## Datasets:

-The following datasets were used to answer the research questions:
+The following datasets are going to be used to answer the research questions:

 - [The World Bank Data](https://data.worldbank.org/)
 - [OECD Data](https://www.oecd.org/en/data.html)